The Hateful Eight (soundtrack)

-The Hateful Eight is the soundtrack album to Quentin Tarantino's motion picture The Hateful Eight.
-The soundtrack includes the first complete original score for a Tarantino film and is composed, orchestrated and conducted by Ennio Morricone.
+The Hateful Eight (Original Motion Picture Soundtrack) (stylized as Quentin Tarantino's The H8ful Eight) is the soundtrack album to Quentin Tarantino's 2015 motion picture The Hateful Eight.
+The soundtrack includes the only complete original score for a Tarantino film and is composed, orchestrated and conducted by Ennio Morricone.
 Morricone composed 50 minutes of original music for The Hateful Eight.

 The Hateful Eight was the composer's first score for a Western film since Buddy Goes West (1981) and the first for a Hollywood production since Ripley's Game (2002).
-The score features notable horror references including Morricone's repurposed score from John Carpenter's The Thing (1982) and "Regan's Theme" from The Exorcist II, which serve the sinister mood.
+The score features notable horror references including Morricone's repurposed score from John Carpenter's The Thing (1982) and "Regan's Theme" from Exorcist II: The Heretic (1977), which serve the sinister mood.

 In addition to Morricone's music, the album includes three songs which are featured in the film; The White Stripes' "Apple Blossom" (2000), David Hess' "Now You're All Alone" (1972) (originally from The Last House on the Left's soundtrack) and Roy Orbison's "There Won't Be Many Coming Home" (1966), as well as dialogue clips from the film.
 The trailer used the instrumental version of the song "Same Ol'" from The Heavy.

 The soundtrack won a Golden Globe and Academy Award for Best Original Score on 28 February 2016.

 The opening track, "L’ultima diligenza di Red Rock" (Versione Integrale), was released as a single online on December 15, 2015.
-In December 2016, it gained a nomination for a Grammy Award for Best Instrumental Composition for Mr. Morricone.
+In December 2016, it gained a nomination for a Grammy Award for Best Instrumental Composition for Morricone.